-- 1. Size gas supply piping from meter outlet to entrance of boiler in accordance with Figure 49, page 49 and Figure 50, page 49.
+- 1. Size gas supply piping from meter outlet to entrance of boiler in accordance with Figure 47 and Figure 48.
 Gas pipe must be properly sized with a 100% lockup gas pressure regulator in the gas supply line.
 An undersized gas pipe feeding the boiler(s) can cause problems. - 2.
 Use the total input of all boilers.
 Divide the total input in Btuh by 1,000 to obtain cubic feet per hour of natural gas. - a.
-Pipe lengths in Figure 49, page 49 are equivalent lengths of straight pipe.
-Use Figure 50, page 49 to determine equivalent length of fittings. - b.
-Figure 49, page 49 is only for natural gas with specific gravity 0.60, with a pressure drop through the gas piping of 0.30" w.c.
+Pipe lengths in Figure 47 are equivalent lengths of straight pipe.
+Use Figure 48 to determine equivalent length of fittings. - b.
+Figure 47 is only for natural gas with specific gravity 0.60, with a pressure drop through the gas piping of 0.30" w.c. - c.
+For additional gas pipe sizing information, refer to ANSI Z223.1 (or B149.1 or B149.2 for Canadian installations).

-Use two wrenches when tightening gas piping at boiler, using one wrench to prevent the boiler gas line connection from turning.
+▲WARNING Use two wrenches when tightening gas piping at boiler, using one wrench to prevent the boiler gas line connection from turning.
 Failure to support the boiler gas connection pipe to prevent it from turning could damage gas line components.